dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 If you are attending a sponsored workshop, there may be Azure Passes available for your use.
 If so, check with your event organizers for access to an Azure Pass, and follow their instructions to sign up for Azure using that pass.
 You should also verify with your event organizers the duration the Azure Pass is valid for, as well as the monetary credit it offers.

-If you are running this pre-requisite lab before the workshop, make sure that it isn't so far in advance of the workshop that the pass may expire before the event date.
-Also make sure to shutdown and deallocate (but not delete) the the virtual machine when you are done with the pre-requisite lab so that it doesn't consume the credits availalbe in your subscription.
+If you are running this prework before the workshop, make sure that it isn't so far in advance of the workshop that the pass may expire before the event date.
+Also make sure to shutdown and deallocate (but not delete) the the virtual machine when you are done with the prework so that it doesn't consume the credits availalbe in your subscription.
 We will show you how to both automatically (setup by default) as well as manually shutdown and deallocate your vm at the end of this lab.

 If you do NOT have access to an Azure Pass, you can create a free Azure Trial subscription at [azure.com/free](http://azure.com/free).